Post

 6. ISO 22301

-This covers business continuity for critical services: impact tolerances, continuity strategies.
-For example, it includes:
+This covers business continuity for critical services, which includes:

 Link: https://www.iso.org/standard/75106.html and